arklumpus/VectSharp/Readme.md

 //...
 doc.Pages.Last().SaveAsSVG(@"Sample.svg");
 ```
 The public classes and methods are [fully documented](https://arklumpus.github.io/VectSharp), and you can find a (much) more detailed code example in [MainWindow.xaml.cs](https://github.com/arklumpus/VectSharp/blob/master/VectSharp.Demo/MainWindow.xaml.cs).
+A detailed guide about 3D graphics in VectSharp.ThreeD is available in the [`VectSharp.ThreeD`](https://github.com/arklumpus/VectSharp/tree/master/VectSharp.ThreeD) folder.

 ## Creating new output layers